 The Legacy Leadership and Mentoring program was launched in 2007 in collaboration with the Black Faculty Staff Association (BFSA).
 The program was historically developed to support the retention and success of first-year Black/African American students, but it is now open to all racial/ethnic backgrounds.
 Scholars were assigned a faculty/staff member as their committed Mentor for their first academic year.
 BFSA also hosts scholars at campus-wide events such as the BFSA Joseph C. Andrews Mentoring Breakfast.

 Since its inception, the program has grown to support students at varying degrees of matriculation

 A special thank you to the 2019-2021 Legacy Mentors

-The role of the mentor is to assist a scholar in acquiring the skills to be successful.
-Specifically, mentors perform roles in four key categories:
+The role of a mentor is to assist their mentee in acquiring the skills to become an effective student and/or professional.
+Specifically, mentors perform four key roles:

 There are enormous benefits from participating in a mentoring relationship.
 Being a mentor is an opportunity to establish genuine connections and shape the next generation of leaders.Complete the Peer Mentor Application